dbaarda/LightLdapd/README.rst

 clients to use TLS and trust the cert used.
 If you are using self-signed certs this typically means giving them a copy of the public cert.

+To only expose a subset of your local uids or gids over ldap, use the `-U` and `-G` options, setting them to a comma-separated list of ids or id-ranges to include.
+The defaults are `-U 1000-29999` and `-G 100,1000-29999`.
+This ensures that system users and groups are not exported, as clients typically define their own system users and groups in their own /etc/passwd and /etc/group configs.

 Example usage with lighttpd
 ---------------------------